codebushi/gatsby-starter-photon/README.md

-# gatsby-starter-photon
+# gatsby-starter-photon-v2
-Gatsby starter based on the Photon site template, designed by [HTML5 UP](https://html5up.net/photon).
+Gatsby.js V2 starter based on the Photon site template, designed by HTML5 UP.
 Check out https://codebushi.com/gatsby-starters/ for more Gatsby starters and templates.

 ## Preview